Some individual courses are available online, but the entire degree cannot be completed

 online.
-If interested in registering for an individual online course (the course offerings are listed here) but not pursuing a graduate degree, contact Janelle Myers-Benner at firstname.lastname@example.org for registration information.
+If interested in registering for an individual online course (current course offerings) but not pursuing a graduate degree, contact Janelle Myers-Benner firstname.lastname@example.org registration information.
 If interested in pursuing a graduate degree through

 Is it possible to complete the degree through a low-residency format?

 The Masters degrees are possible to pursue through a low-residency format, which requires

 several summers attending the Summer Peacebuilding Institute (SPI) and one required spring semester on campus from January – April.
 Depending on the

 number of courses a student takes each summer and how many summers attended, this

 can be completed in as few as 3 years (and students may take up to as many as 6 years,

 but no more).
 Both Graduate Certificates can be completed solely during the summers

 inSPI, or during the academic year, or a combination of both.

 To satisfy the core Foundations I required course offered during the fall semester,